Getting started with beekeeping in Michigan

 Decide if beekeeping is right for you

 Michigan State University Extension’s free online course Is Beekeeping Right for Me? will guide you through the many considerations of getting started with beekeeping.
-This online course introduces you to beekeeping and suggests ways you can help honey bees and all pollinators.
+This online course introduces you to beekeeping and suggests ways that you can help honey bees and all pollinators.
 It also covers the physical, time, and financial demands of beekeeping, so that you can make an informed decision before getting started.
 Testimonials from real beekeepers, past and current, are included in the course for you to learn from their experiences.
 The course is full of resources for you to support pollinator health, decide if beekeeping is a good fit for you, and identify steps to get started with beekeeping.

 Learn about beekeeping before you buy bees and equipment